 MOVES TO MINIMIZE BACK PAIN

 - Think incrementally, while thinking big.
-When the urge hits to step up your exercise or athletic training or tackle that big, physically demanding project like weeding your entire garden, consider mapping out incremental steps to reach your goal.
+When the urge hits to step up your exercise or tackle that physically demanding project like weeding your entire garden, pause a moment.
+Then, map out the incremental steps to reach your goals.

 - The right gear for any task tends to make it go more efficiently and successfully.
 Use a lumbar support belt during prolonged lifting.
-Get fitted for a shoe that’s best for your body, stride, and activities.
-Seek out the correct firmness in a mattress and a quality pillow for the proper neck and spine alignment while you sleep.
+Buy a shoe that’s best for your body, stride, and activities.
+Get the correct firmness in both your mattress and pillow for the proper neck and spine alignment while you sleep.

 - Stretch your legs at work for benefits toward improved posture and creativity.
 Perhaps you might even use a standing desk, an ergonomic ball chair, or simply take the stairs more.
 For every 60-90 minutes you sit, try moving or standing for at least 15 minutes.
 Anytime you shake up your routine, you’re seeing the world from a different perspective, and who knows what you’ll discover.

 - Build endurance for seasonal or unexpected physical demands with 15 minutes a day of back stretches, as shown here by Mayo Clinic.

 - Be purposeful and kind when you fuel your body.
 Avoid smoking and foods that drag you down.
 Your body can feel the difference between the high-powered salad that can pack a healthy punch vs. the greasy meals.

 SCALING YOUR TREATMENTS FOR BACK PAIN